Turbo Takeaways

 1. Find Ways To Increase Income at Your Job

 Check with your employer to see if you can get overtime hours at work, which are typically paid at an extra 50% of your hourly rate.
 You can also negotiate with your current employer for a raise.
-Either of these options can upgrade your income significantly.
+Either of these options can significantly upgrade your income.

 2. Get a Second Job

 Find a second part-time job to increase your income.
-You can also try to find a higher-paying job in your industry.
+You can also consider seeking a higher-paying job within your industry.

 3. Start a Side Hustle